postsharp/Metalama.Documentation/content/conceptual/aspects/advising/introducing-members.md

 Most of the time, when you override a method, you will want to invoke the base implementation.
 The same applies to properties and events.
 In plain C#, when you override a base-class member in a derived class, you call the member with the `base` prefix.
 A similar approach exists in Metalama.

-- To invoke the base method or accessor with exactly the same arguments, call <xref:Metalama.Framework.Aspects.meta.Proceed?text=meta.Proceed>.
+- To invoke the base method or accessor with exactly the same arguments, call <xref:Metalama.Framework.Aspects.meta.Proceed?text=meta.Proceed>
-- To invoke the base method with different arguments, use <xref:Metalama.Framework.Code.Invokers.IMethodInvoker.Invoke(System.Object[])?text=meta.Target.Method.Invoke>.
+- To invoke the base method with different arguments, use <xref:Metalama.Framework.Code.Invokers.IMethodInvoker.Invoke(System.Object[])?text=meta.Target.Method.Invoke>
-- To call the base property getter or setter, use <xref:Metalama.Framework.Code.IExpression.Value?text=meta.Property.Value>.
+- To call the base property getter or setter, use <xref:Metalama.Framework.Code.IExpression.Value?text=meta.Property.Value>
 - To access the base event, use <xref:Metalama.Framework.Code.Invokers.IEventInvoker.Add*?text=meta.Event.Add>, <xref:Metalama.Framework.Code.Invokers.IEventInvoker.Remove*?text=meta.Event.Remove> or <xref:Metalama.Framework.Code.Invokers.IEventInvoker.Raise*?text=meta.Event.Raise>

 [comment]: # (TODO: When it will work, Disposable example.)